Showing posts with label train depot. Show all posts

 2024 July 9, 2024 Tuesdays Day Trip to Pulaski and Lynnville, TN

-Today, we rode to Pulaski to the Giles County Memorial Interpretive Center Trail of Tears Museum.
+Today, we rode to Pulaski to visit the Giles County Memorial Interpretive Center and the Trail of Tears Museum.

-Many of the park marks and benches were in much need of repairs.
+Many of the park benches and markers were in much need of repairs.

 We were getting ready to leave when we saw pictures of the Trail of Tears in the tunnel under the highway.